biering/qlaster-launch/_posts/2016-06-30-more-about-qlaster.markdown

     <svg id="newestFeedVisDemo" width="400" height="400"></svg>
 </div>

 <script src='js/jquery.min.js'>{newline}</script>
 <script src='js/d3.min.js'>{newline}</script>
 <script src='js/nodeGridDemo.js'>{newline}</script>
 <script src='js/snippets/feedData.js'>{newline}</script>
-<script src='js/snippets/newestFeedVisDemo.js'>{newline}</script>
+<script src='js/snippets/newestFeedVisDemo2.js'>{newline}</script>
 _Figure 1.
 Here you see a small <a href="#" data-tooltip="The demo is to show the idea but isn't finished yet.">demo</a> of a stream.
 You can hover the nodes to see a description of the content.
 In the real application you would have some additional options, like sorting, getting more information or refusing the post.
-The great advantage of this concept is to see all new content at a glance without scrolling down._
+The great advantage of this concept is to see all new content at a glance without scrolling down.
+The color could show different aspects._

 <!--![streams](images/stream-big.png "streams")-->